rochars/wavefile/docs/README.md

 - -1.0 to 1.0 for 64-bit (float)

 ## Distribution
 This library is a ES module also distributed as a CommonJS module, UMD module and a compiled script for browsers.
 It works out of the box in Node when installed with ```npm install wavefile```.
-It includes a TypeScript definition file.
+It includes a [TypeScript](https://www.typescriptlang.org/) definition file.

-If you use the [Closure Compiler](https://github.com/google/closure-compiler), this package includes a externs file: **./externs.js**.
+If you use the [Closure Compiler](https://github.com/google/closure-compiler), this package includes a externs file: **./externs/wavefile.js**.

 ### If you are using this lib in a browser: